Food & Recipes

 Although the veggie is still grown in China, bok choy is now also harvested in California and parts of Canada.

-Bok choy, known for its mild flavor, is good for stir-fries, braising, and soups and can also be eaten raw.
+Bok choy, known for its mild flavor, is good for stir-fries, braising, and soups.
+You can also eat it raw.

 Bok choy is sometimes called a “soup spoon” because of the shape of its leaves.